Usilampatti railway station

-Usilampatti is a railway station on Madurai–Bodinayakkanur branch line.
-It is located in Madurai district, Tamil Nadu state, India.
-The station consists of two platforms, which are not well sheltered.
+Usilampatti (station code:USLP) is an NSG–6 category Indian railway station in Madurai railway division of Southern Railway zone.
+It serves Usilampatti, located in Madurai district of the Indian state of Tamil Nadu.
+It is a railway station on Madurai–Bodinayakkanur branch line.

 Location

 Usilampatti railway station serves Usilampatti town in Madurai district.
 It pertains to Madurai railway division, part of Southern Railway zone of Indian Railways.

 History

 Usilampatti railway station was inaugurated together with the Madurai–Bodinayakkanur 90 km branch line in 20 November 1928 as metre-gauge railway by the Madras Provincial revenue member Norman Marjoribanks.
 Later in 1942, during the Second World War, the line was closed and the tracks were removed.
 After India's Independence, between 1953 and 1954, the track was restored.